Marine Litter and Plastics Accounting

 Clean-up effectiveness Removed litter / Beach stock Percent

-Guidance on indicator derivation and interpretation is provided in TG-2.7 Pollution Flows.
+Guidance on indicator derivation and interpretation is in TG-2.7 Pollution Flows.

 4. Data Sources and Compilation

 Compilation of marine litter and plastics accounts draws on multiple data sources.
-TG-4.3 Administrative Data provides detailed guidance on administrative data sources for ocean accounting.
+General guidance on data collection methods is in TG-4.1, TG-4.8, and TG-4.9; administrative data sources are addressed in TG-4.3 Administrative Data.

 Key data sources include: